ElHirad/Development-of-Novel-Quantum-Algorithms/README.md

 ### Project Solution:
 _Include a comprehensive summary of all important information about your project solution here._
 All necessary code files and any additional information required to judge your project solution should be included in the repository.

+Here, I implemented a case of the Hamiltonian simulation based on the paper of coupled oscilators.
+The simple case shows the solution for a Hamiltonian with 3 qubits which simulates a system with 2 masses and 3 springs.
+The circuit is optimized to have depth of no more than 50.
+With this depth, the results are achieved and is very close to the classical simulations.
+Also, the description for Hamiltonian simulation of 2 general problems are provided in task 2.

 ### Project Presentation Deck:
 _Link a 5min. presentation recording or deck here._